VoronDesign/Voron-Documentation/community/howto/voidtrance/Klipper_Macros_Beginners_Guilde.md

 > **Warning** Be careful when using the above mechanism to create background macros.
 In most case,
 > it is difficult to implement the exact desired behavior due to the limitations imposed by Klipper
 > and delayed GCode macros.

+## Saving and Restoring GCode State
+Klipper GCode state is the current state of the GCode parser.
+The state includes the following
+settings:
+* GCode coordinate mode (absolute vs relative).
+* Extrude mode (absolute vs relative).
+* Origin.
+* Z offset.
+* Speed and extrude overrides.
+* Move speed.
+* Current nozzle position.
+* Relative extruder position.

+Saving the GCode state allows other macros to perform actions without interfering with the state of previous macros.
+This is especially useful for macros like `PAUSE` and `RESUME` - the `PAUSE` macro saves the GCode state when the print was paused and the `RESUME` macro restores it.
+This prevents any GCode that is executed between the `PAUSE` and `RESUME` macros (like change filament macros, clean nozzle macros, etc.) from interfering or destroying the state the printer was in when it paused.

+Saving and restoring GCode state is done with the `SAVE_GCODE_STATE`[^8] and `RESTORE_GCODE_STATE`[^9] commands.
+When saving a state, the `SAVE_GCODE_STATE` command takes in a `NAME` argument.
+The saved state can then be referenced using that name.
+This allows nesting of these commands.

+Upon execution of the `SAVE_GCODE_STATE NAME=<name>` command, the current GCode state is saved under the name "<name>".
+When the `RESTORE_GCODE_STATE NAME=<name>` command is executed, the state saved as "<name>" is restored.
+Any changes to the settings listed above done between the `SAVE_GCODE_STATE` and `RESTORE_GCODE_STATE` commands is lost (unless saved under a different name).

+> **Warning** The use of the save/restore commands should be done carefully and intentionally.
+Due to state
+> that is changed between the too commands being lost, it could lead to unexpected results.
+One common example
+> of this is using save/restore in `PRINT_START` macros.
+In most cases, virtually all actions done by `PRINT_START`
+> macro examples are wrapped by a set of `SAVE_GCODE_STATE/RESTORE_GCODE_STATE` commands.
+This includes homing,
+> bed leveling, bed mesh generation, etc.
+>
+> If one of the things that a `PRINT_START` macro could do is adjust the Z offset for a particular filament
+> type or print surface.
+If that is done between the save and restore commands, the newly set Z offset will be
+> lost when the `PRINT_START` macro ends.
 ## References
   [^1]: Klipper Documentation: https://www.klipper3d.org/
   [^2]: Klipper GCode command reference: https://www.klipper3d.org/G-Codes.html